divyanshurs/divyanshurs.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 Thank you for visiting my website.
 I am a graduate student studying Robotics at the University of Pennsylvania.
 I am currently in my final semester actively looking for job opportunties in computer vision and motion planning roles.
+Please feel free to contact me with relevant roles via email.

 In my professional career, I have worked as an integration lead at [SkyMul](https://skymul.com/) (based in Atlanta) and developed end-to-end software pipelines to semalessly integrate with their quadrupedal hardware platform.
 I have extensively worked with ROS.
 Before joining Penn, I also worked on feature development for mobile robots for [Mowito](https://www.mowito.in/) which is a robotics startup based out of India.

 I am interested in working towards the holistic development of autonomous mobile robots with an aim to build robust software pipelines to seamlessly work with the given hardware.
+Please find my resume [here](https://drive.google.com/file/d/18cgcgF_DLttxZDoGNlVd0yVwi4Larngq/view?usp=sharing).

 Professional Experience
 ======